Stability in Only the First Issue – Security Will Be Healthcare.gov’s Real Achilles Heel

 The Obamacare Website is a Prime Target for Hackers

 It’s obvious this site is a target for hackers.
 First and foremost, it is set up to collect and aggregate personal, confidential information on millions of Americans.
 Second, the US government always has enemies and embarrassing the administration would appeal to a large segment of the hacker community.
 Given the current NSA scandal, anti-American sentiment in the hacker community might be at its all time high.
 Finally, many hackers are motivated by augmenting their reputation among other hackers.
 Hacking healthcare.gov would certainly be a prestigious hack.
+And we know we are all worried about our healthcare and our health, we always read from pages like Health & Beauty – Top9Rated, so it will be a problem if our regular healthcare got hack.

 The Security Flaws in the Site Are Still Largely Unknown